isso-comments/isso/docs/docs/quickstart.rst

     enabled = true

-To moderate comments, either use the activation or deletion URL in the logs or :ref:`use SMTP <configure-smtp>` to get notified on new comments including the URLs for activation and deletion:
+To moderate comments, either use the activation or deletion URL in the logs or :ref:`use SMTP <configure-smtp>` to get notified of new comments, including the URLs for activation and deletion:

 .. code-block:: ini